 In retrospect, moving to Scotland changed my life and my personality.
 There's a lot to be learned about yourself when moving to a place where you have no friends or family, more importantly: no community.
-My artistic identity in early 2015 was also at a major standstill.
+My artistic identity in early 2015 was at a major standstill.
 Paintings took me forever to complete and really it felt more like an obligated chore than a conduit to invent and create.
-However, a year later, when we were headed back across the Atlantic to Texas: I was reinvented.
-With none of my familiar art supplies or settings, I inevitably went through a sort of artistic fast.
-The combination of four significant factors catalyzed the creation of a new creative:
+However, a year later, when we were headed back across the Atlantic to Texas: I felt reinvented.
+With none of my familiar art supplies or settings, I went through an inevitable artistic fast.
+A combination of four factors helped catalyze this new sense of direction and breaking of bad habits:

-I changed my environment and lost a lot of distractions.
+No distractions, strange new environment.
 No Netflix, no friends, no familiar haunts.
 It was like jumping into a pool of icy water, I suddenly became aware of everything I took advantage of back home.
-If anything, the most important thing was a break in comfort.
+If anything, the most important thing under this category was a break in comfortable familiarity.

 We were on a tight budget, down to essentials.
 A tube of black paint, a bucket of gouache, and a dozen canvases obtained on the cheap from the thrift store down the road.

-A exhibition possibility: The university announced a month or so after we arrived a student exhibition, it was perfect timing.
-This new possibility of showing my work to other people gave me much-needed motivation.
-Being passionate can only carry you so far, it will really help you to get feedback on your work (you learn a lot seeing how other people view your stuff).
+Incentivization by an upcoming exhibition opportunity: The university announced a month or so after we arrived a student exhibition, which was perfect timing.
+The possibility of showing my work to other people gave me much-needed motivation.
+Seeing how people view your work can be really stimulating.